-Visitors crossing the causeway to Galveston Island will surely see the pyramids rising on the western side of the island.
-Those pyramids are just part of magnificent Moody Gardens.
+Visitors crossing the causeway to Galveston Island can't miss the pyramids rising on the western side of the island.
+Those pyramids are part of the magnificent Moody Gardens.
 With attractions that include several aquariums, an IMAX theater, and even a rainforest, Moody Gardens is a must-see for Galveston visitors.

-An underground wonder, Natural Bridge Caverns shows the family a side of the world they probably haven't seen.
-In addition to a variety of subterranean tours, Natural Bridge Caverns offers a host of above-ground educational activities for kids of all ages.
+An underground wonder, Natural Bridge Caverns exposes the family to a subteranan side of the world they probably haven't seen.
+In addition to a variety of below ground tours, Natural Bridge Caverns offers a host of above-ground educational activities for kids of all ages.

 Located in Glen Rose, the park features models of a 70-foot Apatosaurus and a 45-foot Tyrannosaurus Rex, as well as the Paluxy River, preserved dinosaur tracks and more.
 Dinosaur Valley State Park offers visitors a great opportunity to get outdoors and enjoy the pleasant spring weather.

 Located just outside San Antonio, Cascade Caverns offer visitors a look beneath the surface of the Texas Hill Country.
-The cavern stays 68 degrees year around, making it a perfect place to beat the summer heat, plus it features a 100-foot underground waterfall.
+The cavern, discovered in 1932, stays 68 degrees year around, making it a perfect place to beat the summer heat, plus it features a 100-foot underground waterfall.